Bohr model: Bohr's previous work

+Development

 Next, Bohr was told by his friend, Hans Hansen, that the Balmer series is calculated using the Balmer formula, an empirical equation discovered by Johann Balmer in 1885 that described wavelengths of some spectral lines of hydrogen.
-This was further generalized by Johannes Rydberg in 1888 resulting in what is now known as the Rydberg formula.
+This was further generalized by Johannes Rydberg in 1888, resulting in what is now known as the Rydberg formula.

-After this, Bohr declared, “everything became clear”.
+After this, Bohr declared, "everything became clear".

-To overcome the problems of Rutherford's atom, in 1913 Niels Bohr put forth three postulates that sum up most of his model:
+In 1913 Niels Bohr put forth five assumptions of postulates to provide an electron model consistent with Rutherford's nuclear model: